AliTopal89/jenkins_fundamentals/jenkins-pipeline/README.md

 - `agent none` - Do not define an agent
   - Use for global `agent` to allow you to specify particular nodes for each `stage`
   - Use for a stage that must execute without an agent
-  - Do noy use agent none for steps that execute a shell command or do other activities that require an agent
+  - Do not use agent none for steps that execute a shell command or do other activities that require an agent
 - `agent { label '' }` - agent specified by a specific label aka - `agent { label 'jenkins-ecs-rails' }`
 - `agent { node }` - like agent label but allows more specifications